Teradata/product-help/UseCases/SalesOffload/README.md

 FROM sales_fact_offload;
 ```

-How much data do we have out there?
+How much data do you have out there?

 ```sql